The following terms are commonly used when discussing compensation terminology:

 Descriptions of level requirements and responsibilities within the 3 Career Tracks; Career Track Level Guides describe the general leveling of jobs within each track throughout the University.

 An annual process conducted each fall by University HR's Staff Compensation team to analyze job trends and salary levels/rates paid in the market.
 Market data reflect the geographic regions and the types of industries from which we recruit.
 These may include for-profit and not-for-profit organizations, local and national organizations, and higher education institutions as well as general industry firms.
-Results of the market analysis process are used to make an annual recommendation for Stanford's Staff Compensation Program.
+Results of the market analysis process are used to make an annual recommendation for Ohio University's Staff Compensation Program.

 Rate of pay for each job based on the aggregate, representative market data from salary surveys.